yugaWicaksono/ec-assignment-normal/README.md

 ## Season

-On the season list you can click on a driver element to see driver's bio (mostly from wikipedia).
+On the season list you can click on a driver element to see driver's bio (mostly links to wikipedia).
-Next to the driver element you can click on the button "add to favorite" to add the driver to your favorite list.
+You can click on the button "add to favorite" to add the driver to your favorite list.

 ## Favorites

 This list all of your favorite drivers.
-With the "Remove racer" button you can remove a driver from your favorite list.
+Using the "Remove racer" button you can remove a driver from your favorite list.